oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/08-run-tests/run-tests.md

   ]
 }
 ```
 The above result contains the estimated value of each data point along with its anomaly score.
-This can be visualized as shown below
+OCI Anomaly Detection results can also be visualized using OCI Console as shown below.

 ![Visualization of Anomaly Detection result](./images/Exp4.jpg)